-But the other side of being in a trust-based, long-term relationship is the potential to stagnate—you’re both so comfortable together you don’t even comb your hair anymore or go to the toilet with the bathroom door open.
+But the other side of being in a trust-based, long-term relationship is the potential to stagnate—you’re both so comfortable together you don’t even comb your hair anymore or you go to the toilet with the bathroom door open.

 1. Experiment with doing novel things

-Novel things can be as simple as changing up one thing in your relationship such as trying a new restaurant or walking a new route to the store together, or taking up a new hobby.
+Introducing novelty can be as simple as changing up one thing in your relationship such as trying a new restaurant or walking a new route to the store together, or taking up a new hobby.
 Doing yoga instead of watching the TV might be a new thing, or turning off the smartphones for a night and sitting outside as the stars come out.

 If you set a date with your long-term partner and you two have a fight twenty minutes before setting out, leave the fight behind when you go.

 2. Be sexually adventurous

 If you always have sex in the bedroom, go a month without having sex in bed.
 For some reason, just being in a different room or location can make things more interesting.
 Let your partner know if you’d like to try some new techniques to spice up your sex life (it’s easy to learn with the Internet), and maybe buy a new toy.

 3. Do a thrilling activity

 The adrenalin released through thrill-seeking—especially with your partner—is an unusual feeling.
 It’s not the same as runner’s high (it’s actually better) and it’s a great way to help you both regard one another in a new light.

 4. Do something out of the comfort zone